nasa-petal/nasa_petal_snorkel/README.md

 Snorkel requires Python 3.6 or later.
 The entire conda environment for running snorkel can be found in  ```snorkel.environment.yml```

 # Running Snorkel
+Note that each script has detailed instructions in its opening comment.

+## snorkel_spam_test
+To get a sense of how snorkel works and run a quick data labeling tutorial, utilize these files.
+More info can be found here: https://www.snorkel.org/use-cases/01-spam-tutorial

+## labeled_data.csv
+Dataset of labeled biomimicry data

+## biomimicry_functions_enumerated.csv
+Contains all 100 of the biomimicry functions labeled 0-99.
+These numbers are what snorkel recognizes in place of a biomimicry function, e.g. 'attach_permanently' = 0.

+## biomimicry_function_rules.csv
+Contains rules for 40 of the 100 biomimicry functions.
+For example, the function 'attach permanently', contains the keyword rules 'attach firmly', 'biological adhesive', and 'biological glue'.

+## utils.py
+Takes in data from ```labeled_data.csv``` and applies a -1 'abstain' label to each row as a default, and performs a train/test/split of the data.

+## create_labeling_functions.py
+Create keyword labeling functions (lfs) for every rule in ```biomimicry_function_rules.csv```

+## petal_snorkel.py